top of page

 A helpful way to think about it is the old rule of logic:

 All Counsellors are technically Psychotherapists, but not all Psychotherapists are Counsellors.
 Psychotherapy is the umbrella term for the activity of treating mental health through talking.
-Therefore, anyone practicing talking therapy is doing psychotherapy.
+Therefore, anyone practising talking therapy is doing psychotherapy.

-The term Counsellor and Psychotherapist are not protected terms in the UK and can often be used interchangeably.
-There has been a push by some to clearly define a difference but there has been as much resistance as there has been support and a lot of disagreement.
+The terms Counsellor and Psychotherapist are not protected terms in the UK and can often be used interchangeably.
+There has been a push by some to clearly define a difference, but there has been as much resistance as there has been support, and a lot of disagreement.
 People are very protective of their labels and job titles.

-The first use of the term psychotherapy was used by Daniel Hack Tuke (1872) in his work, “Illustrations of the Influence of the Mind upon the Body in Health and Disease.” and was used in reference to hypnosis.
+The first use of the term psychotherapy was by Daniel Hack Tuke (1872) in his work, “Illustrations of the Influence of the Mind upon the Body in Health and Disease,” and was used in reference to hypnosis.

 The labels in this case are more likely to be more important to the therapist than you as the client.
 Once you are in the room, these titles often matter less than the way the therapist works and, most importantly, how you get along with them.

-If you strip away the confusing acronyms—CBT, DBT, PCT, EMDR—most talking therapies can be placed on a simple spectrum based on one question: How much is the therapist leading the way?
+If you strip away the confusing acronyms—CBT, DBT, PCT, EMDR—most talking therapies fall on a simple spectrum based on one question: who's holding the structure of the session?

 It is not giving you advice or telling you what to do but getting you to a place when you feel able to “be you” in the face of distress, stress or anxiety.
-If you present a problem to the therapist they might give you a structured set of questions to answer to explore all the possible solutions, the positives and negatives so you can pick the best option for you.
-This then might lead to discussing the implications of that decision and strategies to cope while "in" the situation - for instance a relaxation exercise to quell your flight or fight response.
+If you present a problem to the therapist, they might give you a structured set of questions to answer to explore all the possible solutions, the positives and negatives, so you can pick the best option for you.
+This then might lead to discussing the implications of that decision and strategies to cope while "in" the situation - for instance, a guided relaxation or imagery exercise to reduce the intensity of your fight or flight response.

-On the other end of the spectrum lie the non-directive therapies.
-These are built on the belief that you are the expert on your own life.
-The therapist isn’t there to tell you what to do; they are there to create a safe, non-judgmental environment where you can uncover your own answers.
-Just being able to reflect on your thoughts and feelings - possibly out-loud to another person for the first time (or at least without advice or judgement coming back) can help you become deeply self aware about who and how you are and the ways you might want to change (or not - it could just be acceptance of yourself).
+At the other end of the spectrum are the exploratory, non-directive therapies.
+These are built on a different belief: that you already have the capacity for insight and change — what you need is the right conditions to access it.
+They're there to create a space — genuinely non-judgmental, unhurried — where you can say things out loud, possibly for the first time, which can help you become deeply self-aware about who and how you are and the ways you might want to change (or not - it could just be acceptance of yourself).

 The Middle Ground: Integrative Therapy